nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The attribute `id` is simply a unique identifier.

-Finally, the `<div>` and `<span>` elements are also required to have the page number in its original form as content, unless indicated otherwise by the ordering agency.
+By default, the pagebreak elements are required to be empty:

+- Inline: `<span epub:type="pagebreak" role="doc-pagebreak"/>`
+- Other: `<div epub:type="pagebreak" role="doc-pagebreak"/>`

+However, there may be agency specific instructions to place the page number, as it is displayed in the source material, as content in the pagebreak elements.
 For example:

 ```html
 <div class="page-normal" role="doc-pagebreak" id="page-38"
 title="38">38</div>
 ```

+This is only to be done if specific instructions are given by the Ordering Agency.

 #### 3.3.2 Figures